mweel1/usa_high_level/civil-agencies/us-dept-of-commerce/index.md

 US Department of Commerce will provide grants, education, and application containers to the market to manage the process of issuing business licenses.

+## Web Based Interface

+All organization processes must provide an API and a web application for users.
+For example, a person might want to go to the business and look at the hours they are assigned to work.

 ## Every open business process (OBP) will have a specific set of requirements.
 Open business processes for example would be:

 1. Restaurant